nlesc-sigs/current/granted/nlp.md

 ## What are the expected outputs of the proposed SIG?
-- Improved awareness of natural language processing issues in current eScience projects by increased communication between knowledgeable and interested engineers
+- Improve the awareness of natural language processing issues in current eScience projects by increasing the communication between knowledgeable and interested engineers
-- Better chance of solving bottlenecks in these projects thanks to feedback of our team
+- Share knowledge about and experiences with NLP.
+This will create a better chance of solving bottlenecks in these projects thanks to feedback of our team
-- Enhanced understanding of recent natural language processing techniques among eScience engineers by presentations/courses of recent developments in the field
+- Enhance the understanding of recent natural language processing techniques among eScience engineers by presentations/courses of recent developments in the field